Top

 isn't failing because

 of bad data.
-It's failing because insight never becomes action.
+It's failing because no one built the bridge between insight and action.

 Most financial institutions measure customer experience well enough.
 The problem is the 18 inches between the insight and the decision — where signals lose meaning, budgets lose patience, and programs lose executive support.